 3. Myth: Only hackers are interested in tracking your cell phone.

 Hackers won’t get much out of your location unless you’re an important public figure or something similar to it.
 In most cases, people who’d track your phone are people who’re close to you personally.
 It could be a worried relative, your jealous partner, or even just a nosy friend of yours.
+Click Resco for more information about location tracking myths.

 Hackers would rarely track people without making a move onto their data, as there’s no incentive for them to do so.